 The model suggests a need to carry forward lessons from the incumbent/dominant system to the new/emergent model.
 That way, we can maintain and find comfort in the valuable connections to the past, while ushering in new practices.

 We are always on the lookout for ways to innovate our planning and change management processes.
-This conceptual model is certainly one we will be working with as we deliver services to communities and non-profit organisations.
+We will be working with this conceptual model as we deliver services to communities and non-profit organizations.
 To learn more, contact sgordon[at]whistlercentre.ca.